Jewish copper plates of Cochin: Dating and analysis

 It is evident from the language of Jewish copper plates that the Jews were not newcomers to the Malabar Coast at the time of its decree.
 The language of the plates "certainly prove that they [the Jews] were present in the midst of the local people [of Kerala] for at least several generations if not centuries".
+Historian Nathan Katz states that the Kochi Jews trace their history to many centuries earlier for good reasons, yet these plates are more likely from the 10th or 11th-century CE.